Last updated 16 February 2026

 A Governor’s pardon

-The Governor, as directed by cabinet, has the power to pardon any convicted person and may refer the whole or part of the case to the Court of Appeal for assistance in the exercise of this prerogative power (s 672A Criminal Code Act).
+The Governor, as directed by cabinet, has the power to pardon any convicted person and may refer the whole or part of the case to the Court of Appeal for assistance in the exercise of this prerogative power (sch 1 s 672A Criminal Code).
 This only occurs in the most exceptional circumstances.
+It is referred to generally as the Royal Prerogative of Mercy.
+It acts as a safeguard and is employed in situations where the executive government needs a mechanism to correct miscarriages of justice.